BrunoSilva077/BrunoSilva077/README.md

 - Enthusiastic about the dynamic and ever-evolving world of web development.

 🌱 **Currently Learning:**
+- Exploring advanced concepts in React.
-- Exploring React and improving my JavaScript skills.
+- Continuously improving my JavaScript skills.

 📚 **Current Focus:**
-- Wrapping up my degree and delving deeper into Front-end technologies.
+- Delving deeper into Front-end technologies.
+- Building projects to enhance my skills and portfolio.

 📫 **How to Reach Me:**
 - Email: brunosilva1012003@gmail.com